atharvaj1234/Heath-Consultant-System/Readme.md

 4.  **Database Setup:**

     *   Ensure you have MySQL installed and running.
-    *   Configure the database connection details in the `backend/.env` file.
+    *   Configure the database connection details.
-    *   Run database migrations to create the necessary tables:

-        ```bash
-        # (Assuming you have a script for running migrations in your backend)
-        # For example, using Sequelize CLI:
-        npx sequelize db:migrate
-        ```
+    *   And then start the backend.
+The backend will automatically create the required tables and insert he dummy data for testing.

 ## Key API Endpoints